 “Passive observation” is the basic requirement.
 Which means no approaching, chasing or touching of the manatees is allowed.
 And you cannot get closer than six feet to a resting manatee.

 If a manatee approaches you, that’s OK because that is deemed as the interaction being on its terms…

 You are allowed to submerge to get a better image – but you cannot move towards the manatee.

-There is a $100 fee for the permit and in return you will be given the brightly colored vest that must be worn while you are in the water.
-All the vests are numbered on the back – so if you break the rules the Manatee Watch wardens will know who they are dealing with and you can expect to be in a spot of hot water.
+There is a $100 fee for the permit and in return you will be given the brightly colored vest.
+Which you must be worn while you are in the water.
+All the vests are numbered on the back… So if you break the rules the Manatee Watch wardens will know who they are dealing with.
+And you can expect to be in a spot of hot water!

-Planning Your trip to Crystal River – Personal Observations…
+Planning your trip to Crystal River – An Observation

-I have been to the Crystal River twice now – the first time for 10 days and the second time for 2.
+I have been to the Crystal River twice now.
+The first time for 10 days and the second time for 2 days.
 The first trip basically met most of my objectives and all the manatee images shown were taken on that trip, but the second trip was tied on the back of one to the Bahamas and was a wash-out because of bad weather and closure of the Three Sisters Spring because of low water temperatures.

-But don’t expect too much interaction as the cold weather and the fact that they cannot spend as much time as they need feeding makes the manatees tired and a bit grumpy…
+But don’t expect too much interaction with them.
+The cold weather and the fact that they cannot spend as much time as they need feeding makes the manatees tired and a bit grumpy…

-Mid-December can apparently be a real sweet spot and if there is a cold spell in March or April it will mean that the manatees will return to the Crystal River for the warmth of the springs, but because they have been well fed on the sea grass of the Gulf of Mexico they tend to be very content!
+Mid-December can apparently be a real sweet spot.
+If there is a cold spell in March or April it will mean that the manatees return to the Crystal River for the warmth of the springs.
+But because they have been well fed on the sea grass of the Gulf of Mexico they tend to be very content!